Giants - Phillies Prediction, Odds, Pick, How To Watch

 Why The Giants Could Cover The Spread

+The Giants were let down by their pitching for a second straight night.
+While they got a good start, the blown save cost them the win.
+It has been a struggle for the staff as of late.
+In the last eight games, the Giants have won just twice.
+In the meantime, they have given up 43 runs.

-The Giants have been led this year by their pitching staff.
-On the season they are ninth in team ERA, while sitting ninth in WHIP, but 21st in opponent batting average.
-Today they send Scott Alexander to the mound.
-He has been used as an open six times this year.
-In those six opens, he has pitched 5.1 innings total and given up five runs.
-In three of the starts, he did not give up a run, but in one of them, he gave up three runs without getting an out.
-Overall, he has not been good this month.
-Alexander has pitched six innings this month, giving up six runs.
-Still, the Giants have the eighth-best bullpen ERA overall, so if Alexander can get off to a good start, it could be good for the Giants.
+On the season the Giants are ninth in team ERA, while sitting tent in WHIP, but 21st in opponent batting average.
+The Giants will be sending Alex Cobb to the mound today for the start.
+He is 6-5 on the season with a 3.75 ERA.
+This month has not been good for Cobb.
+He has made four starts this month, giving up three or more runs in each of them.
+Meanwhile, he has pitched 21.1 innings and given up 18 runs.
+That is good for a 7.59 ERA.
+The Giants have won just one of his four starts, while he is 0-2 on the month.

 Meanwhile, the offense has not been the strong suit for the Giants.
-They are 22nd in runs scored while sitting 24th in batting average, 21st in on-base percentage, and 24th in slugging.
+They are 22nd in runs scored while sitting 24th in batting average, 22nd in on-base percentage, and 25th in slugging.
+The offense will still be without Brandon Crawford, Mitch Haniger, AJ Pollock, and Mike Yastrzemski, who are all on the IL, although the latter three should return soon.
 They do have some players heading into this game hitting fairly well.
-Thario Estrada has hit .318 in the last week while driving in four runs.
-He has done this with the help of a home run and two doubles.
-He has also scored twice in the last week.
-Meanwhile, Wilmer Flores has been getting on base a fair amount.
-He is getting on base at a .381 rate while hitting .316.
-He has hit two home runs in the last week which has led to him scoring twice and driving in four runs.
+Wilmer Flores has been getting on base a fair amount.
+He is getting on base at a .423 rate while hitting .318 in the last week.
+He has a home run, three RBIs, and three runs scored in that time frame.

-Getting on base is something Michael Conforto has been doing a lot of.
-While hitting .389 in the last week, he is getting on base at a .476 clip in the last week.
-He is not driving in a ton of runs, with just one RBI in the last week, but he has scored five times to lead the team.
-Meanwhile, Joc Pederson has scored three times in the last week as well.
-He is hitting just .235 with one RBI, but he has been getting on base at a .350 rate.
-The biggest issue for the Giants as of late has been the strikeouts.
-In the last six games, the Giants have struck out 59 times.
+Joc Pederson is also hitting well.
+He is hitting .467 over the last week while getting on base at a .579 rate.
+Pederson has hit two doubles and a home run in the last week, helping him to four RBIs.
+He has also scored twice.
+Still, the offense is not putting up a ton of runs.
+In the last six games, they have scored just 17 times, with 16 RBIs.
+At the same time, they are striking out a lot.
+They have struck out 62 times in the last ten games, good for over ten a game.

 Why The Phillies Could Cover The Spread